devnull-cz/c-prog-lang/modules/storage-classes.md

 #source fn-static-object.c

-This source code example also shows how to use `goto`.
+This source code example also shows how to use a `goto` statement.
 More on that later.

 #source block-static-object.c